Yoon-seongmin/ysbchonglab.github.io/research.md

 * Psoriasis
 * Ankylosing Spondylitis

-AutoImmune diseases are usually systemic disease that affects whole body.
-They are poorly understood and cutting-edge technology of single-cell sequencing can be used to elucidate these systemic diseases more deeply.
+AutoImmune diseases are systemic disease that affects whole body.
+They are complicated to understand and phenotypes varies person to person.
+Recently developed technology of single-cell sequencing can be used to elucidate these AutoImmune diseases more deeply.

 ---
 #### <span style="background-color: #ffdce0"> Cancer </span>